Deviation in pharma is unavoidable, but how you detect, assess, and resolve it is what protects patients and product quality.

 When quality control analysis determines that the purity of a medicinal product does not meet specifications, the corresponding out-of-specifications result is categorized as a nonconformity.
 The product will not be approved in this case.
 Instead, it will be destroyed, as there is no way to reprocess it.

-The workflow of a deviation management process may differ from one organization to another, depending on whether you use a paper-based or electronic quality management system.
-Typically, we divide the deviation process into six phases:
+The workflow of a deviation management in pharma process may differ from one organization to another, depending on whether you use a paper-based or electronic quality management system.
+Typically, we divide the deviation process into six phases.

-In the first phase, initial data and evidence are collected.
+In the first phase of managing a deviation in pharma, initial data and evidence are collected.
 The deviation is documented based on internal procedures.
 At the very least, the following items should be recorded:

 - Name of the observation